Here's a checklist of all the Hallmark original romance movies from 2021 along with my comments on those I've seen.

 ✓ It Was Always You (Love Ever After • Tyler Hynes and Erin Krakow • February 27, 2021)

 I gotta say...
-Tyler Hynes is one heck of an actor.
-Because how he managed to act like he was falling in love with Erin Krakow and her tragic haircut is a mystery.
-But he is the best thing about this movie, using his trademark wit to sell his character even if the story doesn't.
-In this mediocre effort Erin Krakow is getting married, but when her fiancé can't make it home for the wedding planning... and the fiancé's brother Tyler Hynes can... well, you get the picture.
+Tyler Hynes is the best thing about this movie, using his trademark wit to sell his character even if the story doesn't.
+That comes as a huge surprise given how big a fan I am of Erin Krakow.
+In this mediocre effort she is getting married, but when her fiancé can't make it home for the wedding planning... and the fiancé's brother Tyler Hynes can... well, you get the picture.
 And that's it.
-There's nothing more to it than that.
+There's nothing more to this movie than that.

 ✓ Fit for a Prince (Love Ever After • Natalie Hall and Jonathan Keltz • March 6, 2021)